-Members of the Management Board received remuneration from both the Company and its subsidiaries (i) under employment contracts, (ii) for the provision of services to the Group, and (iii) for serving as a member of the Management Board.
+Members of the Management Board received remuneration from the Company and the subsidiaries: (i) under the employment contracts, (ii) for provision of services to the Group, (iii) for serving on management boards, and (iv) variable renumaration.

-Remuneration of the Supervisory Board in 2023 Maciei Matusiak
+Remuneration of the Supervisory Board in 2023

-360
+Maciej Matusiak 60

-Oded Setter 60
+Eytan Levy 60

-Piotr Chajderowski 60
+Shimshon Marfogel 60

 Guy Shapira 60

-Shimshon Marfogel 60
+Piotr Chajderowski 60

-Eytan Levy 60
+Oded Setter 60

-Maciej Matusiak 60
+360

-In 2023, the total remuneration received by the Supervisory Board was to PLN 360 thousand.
+In 2023, the total amount of remuneration due to and received by the Supervisory Board was PLN 360 thousand.